Craft Beer

 The short version, for anyone who missed it:

-BrewDog was founded in Ellon, Aberdeenshire, in 2007 by James Watt and Martin Dickie.
+BrewDog was founded in Fraserburgh, Aberdeenshire, in 2007 by James Watt and Martin Dickie (they relocated to a larger purpose-built site in Ellon in 2012).
 They grew from a garage operation to a multinational business through aggressive marketing, crowdfunding (Equity for Punks), and a genuine product that was better than most beer available in UK supermarkets at the time.

 The controversies arrived in waves.
 In 2021, a letter signed by dozens of former employees alleged a "culture of fear" at the company, describing a toxic work environment.
 Further reporting documented concerns about working conditions, corporate culture, and discrepancies between the company's punk branding and its treatment of staff.
 The company apologised, commissioned an independent review, and pledged reforms.